andrwking/java/README.md

     System.arraycopy(oldArray, 0, newArray, 0, Math.min(oldArray.length, newSize));
     ```

-These operations cover a wide range of manipulations you might need to perform on arrays in Java.
-By mastering these, you’ll be well-equipped to handle array-related tasks efficiently.
 ## Java.util.Arrays
 The `java.util.Arrays` class provides various static methods for array manipulation, including sorting, searching, comparing, filling, and converting arrays.
 Here’s a categorized list of these methods: